AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/update-goals-in-goal-details-panel.md

    | Comments |Displays comments made by users on the goal.  |
    | Editing History |Displays information about creating and updating the goal, results, and activities.  |

-1. (Optional) Click `Details` under a progress or an editing history update to display additional information about the update.
+1. (Optional)&nbsp;Click **Details** under a progress or an editing history update to display additional information about the update.

    ![](assets/update-details-in-updates-tab-expanded-highlighted-350x139.png)